obenadak/soroban-timelock/README.md

 This project implements a "Claimable Balance with Timelock" smart contract on the Soroban platform.
 It allows a depositor to lock a certain amount of a specified token, making it claimable by a predefined set of claimants only after (or before) a specific time condition is met.

+This project was developed as part of the Stellar Bootcamp by [Rise In](https://www.risein.com/).

 ## Features

 *   **Token Deposit:** Users can deposit a specific token (SRC-20 compatible) into the contract.